Keyboard shortcuts

 LIB_LOCATION

-LIB_LOCATION is the folder where the lib will be saved.
-This is the value of either the --lib-location parameter or the build location.
+LIB_LOCATION is the folder where libraries marked with Copy are saved.
+This is the value of --lib-location, or the build location fallback used by plc build.

 Usage